lukavom/MasterThesis/README.md

 Support for TeX Live versions older than 2011 has been removed in version 7.0.

-As of version 7.0 I have started testing the thesis skeleton and the guide using LuaLaTeX and XeLaTeX, as well as the usual PDFLaTeX.
+As of version 7.0 I have started testing the thesis skeleton and the guide using LuaLaTeX and XeLaTeX, as well as the usual pdfLaTeX.
 You can use `make thesislua` or `make thesisxe` to compile with LuaLaTeX or XeLaTeX, respectively.